tgubeli/springboot-2-quarkus/installing-graalvm.md

 # Installing GraalVM (easy way)

 I've a Mac so installing GraalVM in my case wasn't just straightforward.
 So I found a easy and painless way to do it with SDK Man!
-This method is valid for Windows and Linux users to.
+This method is valid for Windows and Linux users too.